 Rotate the triangle 90 degrees.
 Then, fold the dollar bill in half along the crease you made in step 1.

 Fold the top layer of the bill down to meet the bottom crease.
 Next, flip over the bill, and repeat that same fold on the other side.
 Aim to make both sides symmetrical, as a plane with lopsided wings won't fly properly.

 Fly Your Plane

 Your money origami airplane is complete.
-Hold the back together with your fingers when you throw it.
-You can also try adding a paperclip to the back to see how extra weight affects the flight path.Continue to 5 of 5 below.
+Simply hold the bottom together with your fingers when you throw it.
+You can also try adding a small paperclip to the back to see how the extra weight affects the flight path.